nzssa/nzssa.github.io/README.md

 :white_large_square: add polished article to About Us page

-:white_large_square: add colour labels to events to indicate location
+:white_check_mark: add colour labels to events to indicate location

+:white_large_square: update events colour var so only location needs to be indicated

 :white_large_square: update previous/next link at bottom of blog posts